SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    The compound assignment operators do not return a value.
    For example, you cannot write ``let b = a += 2``.

-A complete list of compound assignment operators can be found in :doc:`../ReferenceManual/Expressions`.
+For a complete list of the compound assignment operators provided by the Swift standard library, see `Swift Standard Library Operators Reference <//apple_ref/doc/uid/TP40016054>`_.

 .. _BasicOperators_ComparisonOperators: